stla/gyro/cran-comments.md

 starting from 1.
 My guess is that this is the cause of the errors and the indices must start from 0.
 I did the correction.

+I fixed the http link in the vignette.

 ## Testing environments

 - Local R-4.1.2 on Windows 10